 Press Releases View All

-Nick Lowe To Release 'Tokyo Bay/ Crying Inside' EP June 15 On Yep Roc RecordsRead More
+Nick Lowe Releases New EP Lay It On Me Today Via Yep Roc RecordsRead More

-A year and a half ago, Nick Lowe had almost convinced himself that his days of making records were over.
-As detailed in a lengthy retrospective feature in Rolling Stone this past December, Lowe had ridden into 2018 astride a storied forty-plus year career as an artist, producer and one of the most-revered songwriters of his generation, the affable rocker-next-door stepped back to take stock of his situation.
+Three years ago, Nick Lowe had almost convinced himself that his days of making records were over.
+As detailed in a lengthy retrospective feature in Rolling Stone this past December, Lowe had ridden into 2018 astride a storied forty-plus year career as an artist, producer and one of the most-revered songwriters of his generation.
+But suddenly, the affable rocker-next-door felt he had to step back to take stock of his situation.

 “And then along came the Straitjackets.”

-The match that helped Lowe recapture his studio groove started casually in 2012 when he and the Straitjackets jammed at a party for their shared label, Yep Roc.
-“Apart from being a really fantastic rock 'n' roll band,” Lowe says, “they know how to play tons of different styles really well.
+The match that helped Lowe recapture his groove started casually in 2012 when he and the Straitjackets jammed at a party for their shared label, Yep Roc.
+“Apart from being a fantastic rock 'n' roll band,” Lowe says, “they know how to play tons of different styles really well.
 They can knock you out a version of Bacharach & David's “The Look of Love” with no trouble at all.
-On top of that, they're just very agreeable fellows to be around.”
+Plus, we get on with each other really well.
+And that makes the music work.”

-On a larger scale, it also speaks to the required patience and fortitude when you have a calling as deep as Nick Lowe's for making pop music.
+On a larger scale, his collaboration with Los Straitjackets speaks to the required fortitude and flexibility when you have a calling as deep as Nick Lowe's for making pop music.
 “Even though I had those thoughts of not recording again, the truth is, you have to keep it coming,” he says.
 “It's a tap that won't turn off, really.
 Even if you don't much feel like it.
 But now with the Straitjackets, there's a new chapter.
 In the same way that I am totally used to them putting masks on before they go onstage, I'm used to what we're becoming musically, as well.
 When we get together, I feel part of the group.”